hrishin/hrishidev/_posts/2025-11-02-linux-security-isolation-apis-course.markdown

 ## Personal Reflection

-Though my journey started with tools such as Docker, Podman, etc., for isolating processes, it's been an enlightening yet humbling experience to see how the evolution of isolation and security needs of multi-user time-sharing capabilities in Linux and Unix systems over more than a decade made virtualization a by-product of a well designed system.
+Though my journey started with tools such as Docker, Podman, etc., for isolating processes, it's been an enlightening yet humbling experience to see how the evolution of isolation and security needs of multi-user time-sharing capabilities in Linux and Unix systems over more than a decade made virtualization a biproduct of a well designed system.

 At last, personally I really enjoyed getting hands-on with the cgroup v2 API, exploring the various controllers including CPU, CPUSETS, freezer, and memory manager.
 Getting quite an in-depth understanding of the freezer controller for migrating workloads was particularly fascinating—understanding how processes can be frozen, migrated between systems, and then resumed opens up powerful possibilities for live migration and workload mobility that are fundamental to modern container orchestration systems.